microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_82CU6.md

 **Steps:**
 1. Check and confirm issue as mentioned in "Identifying the issue" section above.
-2. If issues is confirmed, update the backup policy with same old values by calling updatebackuppolicy API.
+2. If the issue is confirmed, update the backup policy with same old values by calling updatebackuppolicy API.
 Below is one sample -
     ```powershell
      $BackupPolicy=@{
       Name = "DailyAzureBackupPolicy"